 The Triangle Bikeway Working Group held their final meeting on December 16.
 Current activities include reviewing the final report; and preparing to transition both the Work Group and the website to the Triangle Regional Partnership, which is managed by TJCOG.
-The final report has been reviewed; and will be addressed during presentations to the TCC and Executive Board during the March/April timeframe of 2022.
+The final report has been reviewed; and was presented to the TCC and Executive Board at their March meetings.
+A public comment period for the report lasted from March 16 to April 19, with the Executive Board endorsing the study for future planning purposes following a public hearing at their April 20, 2022 meeting.
 (Staff Contact: Kenneth Withrow)